Chippenham Museum is free to visit, drop in 10am to 4pm Monday to Saturday with no need to book.

 Learn about the town’s development, through its connections to river, road and rail and explore its surprising links to Alfred the Great and Isambard Kingdom Brunel.

-Enjoy regularly changing displays in the temporary exhibition gallery or take part in a varied programme of walks, talks, family activities and special events.
 Visit the museum shop selling artisan items, books and gifts either produced in the local area or inspired by the museum’s collections.

 Why not also visit Chippenham’s medieval Yelde Hall, just a two minute walk from the museum?
 Open Friday to Saturday 10.30am to 3.30pm with entry free.